Maps and Guides

 Walking and Hiking

 There are more than 16 miles of walking trails.
 Those near the Visitor Center are paved and accessible.
 Most others are spread with wood chips for good footing.
 All the trails are connected, so you can take a very long walk if you choose.
-However, many visitors prefer to drive to one of the more than 30 small parking areas that connect with the trail network to begin a walk.
+However, many guests prefer to drive to one of the more than 30 small parking areas that connect with the trail network to begin a walk.
 You may also walk along the roads, but please keep to the right and be aware of cars that may be coming up behind you.

 Running and Jogging